jafaryor/algorithms-and-data-structures/src/data-structures/open-address-hash-table/readme.md

-## Open Adressing
+## Open Addressing
-Open Adressing is an alternative to chaining for handling collisions.
-In Open Adressing, all elements are stored in the hash table itself. _So at any point, size of table must be greater than or equal to total number of keys._
+Open Addressing is an alternative to chaining for handling collisions.
+In Open Addressing, all elements are stored in the hash table itself. _So at any point, size of table must be greater than or equal to total number of keys._

 > We can increase table size by copying old data if needed.